From Trojan Horses to Castle Walls: Unveiling Bilateral Data Poisoning Effects in Diffusion Models: Related Work

-\textbf{DM-aided backdoor defenses.} DMs have also been employed to defend against backdoor attacks, leveraging their potential for image purification.
-The work \citep{may2023salient} utilized DDPM (denoising diffusion probabilistic model) to purify tainted samples containing backdoor triggers.
+\paragraph{DM-aided defenses against data poisoning.} DMs have also been employed to defend against data poisoning attacks in image classification, leveraging their potential for image purification.
+The work \citep{may2023salient} utilized DDPM (denoising diffusion probabilistic model) to purify tainted samples containing image triggers.
 Their approach involves two purification steps.
 Initially, they employed diffusion purification conditioned with a saliency mask computed using RISE \citep{petsiuk2018rise} to eliminate the trigger.
 Subsequently, a second diffusion purification process is applied conditioned with the complement of the saliency mask.
-Similarly, the work \citep{shi2023black} introduced another backdoor defense framework based on diffusion image purification.
+Similarly, the work \citep{shi2023black} introduced another defense framework based on diffusion image purification.
 The first step in their framework involves degrading the trigger pattern using a linear transformation.
-Following this, they leverage guided diffusion \citep{dhariwal2021diffusion} to generate a purified image guided by the degraded image.
+Following this, guided diffusion \citep{dhariwal2021diffusion} is leveraged to generate a purified image guided by the degraded image.

-\textbf{Data replication problems in DMs.} Previous research \citep{somepalli2023diffusion, carlini2023extracting, somepalli2023understanding} has shed light on DMs' propensity to replicate training data, giving rise to concerns about copyright and privacy.
+\paragraph{Data replication problems in DMs.} Previous research \citep{somepalli2023diffusion, carlini2023extracting, somepalli2023understanding} has shed light on DMs' propensity to replicate training data, giving rise to concerns about copyright and privacy.
 The work \citep{somepalli2023diffusion} identified replication between generated images and training samples using image retrieval frameworks.
 It was shown that a non-trivial proportion of generated data exhibits strong content replication.
 The work \citep{carlini2023extracting} placed on an intriguing endeavor to extract training data from SD and Imagen \citep{saharia2022photorealistic}.
 They employed a membership inference attack to identify the ``extracted" data, which pertains to generations closely resembling training set images.
 Another work \citep{somepalli2023understanding} conducted a comprehensive exploration of the factors influencing data replication, expanding previous findings.
-These factors include text-conditioning, caption duplication, and the quality of training data.
-In contrast to previous research, our work will establish a meaningful connection between backdoor attacks and data replications for the first time in DMs.
+These factors include text conditioning, caption duplication, and the quality of training data.
+In contrast to previous research, our work will establish a meaningful connection between data poisoning and data replications for the first time in DMs.